 - Intermediate to Advanced knowledge of vendor supported Apple and Windows operating systems, virtual operating systems, OS X Server, OS X System Image Utility, JAMF, SCCM, and Active Directory

-- Associates degree or equivalent education in related field.
+- Associates degree or 2 years of college course work in a related field.

 - 1 – 2 years of information technology experience in workstation/client support

-- Experience with troubleshooting Windows and Macintosh computers, network issues, and mobile devices in a variety of business settings.
+- Must be able to competently and professionally troubleshoot Windows and Macintosh computers, network issues, and mobile devices in a variety of business settings.

 - Bachelor’s degree in Information Technology, Management Information Systems, or related field.

 - Any of the following certifications: Apple Certified Support Professional (ACSP) certification, Apple Certified Technical Coordinator (ACTC) certification, Apple Certified Macintosh Technician (ACMT) certification, Dell desktop and laptop hardware repair certifications.

 - 2 – 3 years of progressive information technology experience in workstation/client support.

 - Familiarity with Microsoft Active Directory, Group Policy, Microsoft Exchange, LDAP authentication, and VMWare VM/VDI deployments.